Written by Dr. Monte Hessler

 The list of conditions that benefit from amniotic/umbilical procedures is extensive and continues to grow.
 With the way these biologics are regulated by the FDA, they may be used for conditions where physicians deem them to be safe and clinically useful.
 Our disclaimer is consistent: No treatments mentioned here have been evaluated by the FDA.
 As with any medical treatment, R3 Stem Cell does not guarantee any particular outcome.
 No treatment protocol or specific biologic indication has been evaluated or approved by the FDA.

 What is the difference between stem cell injections and PRP Therapy?
 PRP stands for platelet rich plasma and involves a simple blood draw from the patient.
 This blood is placed into a kit and spun quickly for 10-15 minutes in a centrifuge machine.
 What this does is separate the blood into several layers.
 The middle layer is termed the “buffy coat” and contains concentrated platelets, white blood cells, and 8-12 growth factors.
 There are minimal stem cells in PRP, if any.
-It is a very helpful regenerative biologic but not a stem cell therapy.
+It is a very helpful regenerative biologic but not a regenerative therapy.

 Amniotic and umbilical materials are very consistent.
 When the processing occurs at first rate labs certified by the FDA, the amount of cells are very high and extremely consistent.
 Unlike adipose and bone marrow, where the cell counts drop big time with aging and the quality of those cells diminishes as well.
 One thing that should be noted is the MYTH that there are no live cells in processed amniotic fluid.
 The FDA does not require the material to be radiated, and if a low amount of preservative is used the cells survive the processing.
 In addition, cryopreservation does not kill cells.
 (If it did, egg donor programs would go out of business.)
 So labs that don’t radiate and use minimal preservative get plenty of live cells!
 There are too many studies to count looking at the effectiveness of amniotic/umbilical tissue to treat musculoskeletal conditions.